Celsius273-web/Fine_Tuning_GPT2_with_Dolly_and_FinQA/README.md

 GPT-2 Fine-Tuning with LoRA

-This project fine-tunes GPT-2 with LoRA adapters on multiple instruction-style datasets, demonstrating noticeable improvements in response quality compared to the base model.
+This project is how I fine-tuned GPT-2 with LoRA adapters on multiple instruction-style datasets, demonstrating noticeable improvements in response quality compared to the base model.
 It includes scripts that prep data, train, do inference, and output the different responses from the model.

-Overview

-The project fine-tunes GPT-2 with LoRA adapters on two datasets:
+Datasets Used:
 Dolly 15k: Instruction-following dataset from Databricks.
 FinQA: Financial reasoning question-answering dataset.